Sydney Sweeney confirms that breastplates are the next big thing at the GQ Men of the Year awards

 Zendaya wears Loewe for the Women in Film Honors 2021 (AFP via Getty Images)

-Others have followed suit, like internet personality and Gen Z fave Emma Chamberlain, who donned the A/W 2022 Loewe bustier dress, its breastplate formed in the shape of puckering lips, for a show at fashion week this October, and Kim Kardashian in her Hulk-esque muscle plate for Christmas last year.
+Others followed suit, like internet personality and Gen Z fave Emma Chamberlain, who donned the A/W 2022 Loewe bustier dress, its breastplate formed in the shape of puckering lips, for a show at fashion week last October, and Kim Kardashian in her Hulk-esque muscle plate for Christmas a few years back.

-Kardashian also sported a black breastplate to promote her KKW Fragrance collection, Opals, last November.
-The breastplate was bespoke and made of stone, moulded specifically to her body.
+Kardashian also sported a black breastplate to promote her KKW Fragrance collection, Opals, in November 2021.
+The breastplate was bespoke and made of stone, moulded specifically to her body, much like Nyong’o’s.

-Then, this February, Julia Fox posed for pictures in a dripping blue breastplate from Jacque Label, prompting claims that she was copying Kardashian (both women have dated Kanye West), which she firmly denied.
+Then, three months later, Julia Fox posed for pictures in a dripping blue breastplate from Jacque Label, prompting claims that she was copying Kardashian (both women have dated Kanye West), which she firmly denied.

 It turns out women can wear clothes and not be linked to their male partners.
-And, more importantly, the breastplate was a serve.
+Crazy!

-And now Sweeney’s got on board with the plate crusade.
-Her look at the GQ awards was notable for more than just its sartorial flexing, though: it showcased that breastplates are for bustier women, too.
+Next came Zendaya’s Euphoria co-star Sydney Sweeney, who got on board with the plate crusade at the GQ awards in November 2022, to much acclaim.
+Her look was notable for more than just its sartorial flexing, though: it showcased that breastplates are for bustier women, too.

 Sydney Sweeney at GQ’s Man of the Year awards (Dave Benett)